gibsonbailey/treftstechnologies/TT/static/markdown/Git 3: Basic Commands.md

 ## Conclusion
 These are the core commands that Git is built around.
-Next, interactions between the local repository and remote repositories (Github) will be covered.
+Next, interactions between the local repository and remote repositories, e.g. Github, will be covered.